kkoo2020/foodle/README.md

 ## Development

-After `git clone` and `cd` into the project directory, enter the following code to initialze development environment:
+After `git clone` and `cd` into the project directory, enter the following code to initialize development environment:

 ```shell
 # install python 3.8.3